B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <br>

 #### <a id="7.10.1"></a><span style="color: #0088CC">7.10.1 Stores</span>
-Robbing stores can be done with at least one firearm, at any time, in a group of at least 2, maximum 8 people only if all the participants in the robbery have at least 50 hours.
+Robbing stores can be done with at least one firearm, at any time, in a group of at least 2, maximum 8 people only if all the participants in the robbery have at least 50 hours on your <strong style="color: red">CHARACTER</strong>.

 Civilians present during the robbery cannot be robbed, kidnapped or killed, but must be forced to leave the area.
 Civilians who do not comply with the directives to leave the store can be killed.